-Sarah nailed it with this burger.
-Simply flavored with onion and garlic, she warns us not to over mix the chorizo and chicken meat.
+Simply flavored with onion and garlic, don’t over mix the chorizo and chicken meat.
 This helps to maintain a good end result in texture.
 And with the pockets of chorizo these burgers weren’t dry and lifeless like other chicken burgers I’ve tried.

-This was a delicious and adventurous Saturday night treat.
+This Mexican burgers was a delicious and adventurous Saturday night treat.

 - 1/4 onion grated

 - 2 1/2 cups Persian cucumbers or baby cucumbers, or english cucumbers